TheWorldAvatar/kgvalidator/README.md

 ```

 ### 4. **Load a knowledge graph:**
-   In the browser, click the `Choose File` button and select `./data/kg.ttl`.
+   In the browser, click the first `Choose File` button and select `./data/kg.ttl`.

 ### 5. **Load the SHACL constraints:**
    Click the second `Choose File` button and select `./data/shacl_constraints.ttl`.